Back to Blog

 Best for: Social media creators who want free video editing.

-CapCut offers a generous free tier with automatic captions and a full video editor.
-However, its auto-captions support around 20 languages and accuracy can be lower than dedicated transcription tools.
-The subtitle placement is manual rather than automatic burn-in.
+Generous free tier with automatic captions and a full video editor.
+Auto-captions cover ~20 languages; accuracy can lag dedicated transcription tools.
+Subtitle placement is manual rather than automatic burn-in.

 Strengths: Free tier, full editor, TikTok integration, mobile app.
 Limitations: Lower accuracy, fewer languages, manual subtitle placement.